Sendraž

 Sendraž (Sendrasch) is a municipality and village in Náchod District in the Hradec Králové Region of the Czech Republic.
 It has about 100 inhabitants.

 Etymology

 The initial name of the village was probably Sěmidraž and was derived from the personal name Sěmidrah, meaning "Sěmidrah's (court)".

 Geography

 Sendraž is located about 5 km south of Náchod and 31 km northeast of Hradec Králové.
 It lies in the Orlické Foothills.
-The highest point is the Na Vartě hill at 618 m above sea level.
+The highest point is the hill Na Vartě at 618 m above sea level.

 History

 The first written mention of Sendraž is from 1338, when the village was almost entirely destroyed by fire.
 From 1548 until the establishment of an independent municipality in 1848, Sendraž belonged to the Náchod estate.
 From 1959 to 1990, Sendraž was a municipal part of Jestřebí.

 Transport

 There are no railways or major roads passing through the municipality.

 Sights

 There are no protected cultural monuments in the municipality.

-A tourist destination is the observation tower on the Na Vartě hill.
+A tourist destination is the observation tower on the hill Na Vartě.
 From the 1920s to the 1950s, a wooden tower stood on the hill.
 In 2007–2009, a metal observation tower was built, which also serves as a telecommunications tower for a mobile operator.
 The tower is 50 m high and the observation deck is at a height of 28 m.